 Problem Solving: After you finish the apologize/empathize/reassure phase, you’re ready to do the actual problem solving.
 One comment about handling problem solving.
 If the user remains on the phone with you while you’re working, every 20 to 30 seconds, say something to let her or him know you’re still there.
 Something like, “I haven’t forgotten about you.
 I’m still working on it.”
 Problem solving, however, is not the final phase.

 Confirm Resolution: The last phase is confirmation that the problem is indeed resolved.
 That’s where you ask if the problem is resolved to the user’s satisfaction.
 Do not close the ticket until the user confirms that the issue is resolved to her or his satisfaction.
 If there’s time and the user doesn’t seem to be in a rush, you can ask the other two questions that go at the end of a support session, which are, “Are you satisfied with the way I handled your problem?” and “Is there anything I could have done better?”
 If the user seems to be in a hurry, don’t ask the last two questions, but you must always, always, always ask the first question to get confirmation of resolution before hanging up and closing the ticket.

-Whether it’s on the phone, in person, in a chat session, or even in email, following these six steps will ensure you manage the support ticket or situation in a professional manner that will reflect well on you and your department.
+Whether it’s on the phone, in person, in a chat session, or even in email, following these six steps in tech support calls will ensure you manage the ticket or situation in a professional manner that will reflect well on you and your department.

 If you like this post, please leave a comment and share it with your friends.
 If you don’t like it, please leave a comment and tell me what I could do better.